jameswhoughton/meals/README.md

 - **Services** Contain all the the business logic.
 - **Handlers** Format data to and from the service layer.

-### internal/account

-Contains methods to create and update users.

-### internal/meals

-Contains methods to create and update meals.

-### internal/planner

-Contains the methods to assign meals to a date.

 ### database

 The database package contains implementations of the `internal/*` repositories using MySQL as a store.
 Also contained here are the migrations files used to build the database schema.